Where to Start

 Clinical experience is essential in gaining clinical skills.
 The Internship Program is for those who have taken a comprehensive lactation training course (minimum of 90 hours of continuing education credits) and who wish to gain clinical experience.
 Internships are available through us in the Washington, DC and Baltimore areas.

 Where can I get the clinical experience that is required?

-If you do not currently have a position that allows contact with mothers and babies, you may need to volunteer at places such as WIC, your local health department, pediatrician's office, etc. View our YouTube video YouTube Video about where to find an internship in your area.
+If you do not currently have a position that involves contact with mothers and babies, you may need to volunteer at places such as WIC, your local health department, pediatrician's office, etc. View our YouTube video YouTube Video about where to find an internship in your area.

 Lactation Education Resources offers a Clinical Internship Clinical Internship for those who have taken a comprehensive lactation training course and who wish to gain practical experience.
 Programs of 100 hours or 500 hours are available in the metro DC area.